Monday, August 30, 2010

 Unfortunately, such online review forums have met with a number of difficulties and they should be taken with a grain of salt.

 Ripoffreports, for example, has been accused of shaking down businesses to get them to pay money to have embarrassing reports deleted.
 I am not sure if this is true, but when I do read the site, I find it less than useful.
+It is hard to tell whether the complaints are legitimate (some people are over the top) and the folks "defending" some odious businesspeople are clearly shills.
+You have to read between the lines to find useful information - if any.

 For example, truly crooked operations, like some of these Invention Brokers, might have a number of complaints on the site.
 But then there are also "testimonials" which are obviously faked-up postings, which try to damage-control the negative comments.